ywnch/ADSproject/README.md

   2. There is no categories in FB data.

 - Find a list of 2016 concerts in Barclays Center in Wiki, which has "Tickets Sold" info.

+### CitiBike Data (updated: 11/14)
+- The subset csv file contains Citi Bike trips throughout 2016 that originated from the 32 stations within the 1 km radius of the Barclay Center and between 16:00 - 24:00. (~100,000 trips)